 by Mike Ratliff

-That same day Jesus went out of the house and sat beside the sea.
-And great crowds gathered about him, so that he got into a boat and sat down.
-And the whole crowd stood on the beach.
-And he told them many things in parables, saying: "A sower went out to sow.
-And as he sowed, some seeds fell along the path, and the birds came and devoured them.
-Other seeds fell on rocky ground, where they did not have much soil, and immediately they sprang up, since they had no depth of soil, but when the sun rose they were scorched.
-And since they had no root, they withered away.
-Other seeds fell among thorns, and the thorns grew up and choked them.
-Other seeds fell on good soil and produced grain, some a hundredfold, some sixty, some thirty.
-He who has ears, let him hear."
-(Matthew 13:1-9 ESV)
+3 And He spoke many things to them in parables, saying, “Behold, the sower went out to sow; 4 and as he sowed, some seeds fell beside the road, and the birds came and ate them up.
+5 Others fell on the rocky places, where they did not have much soil; and immediately they sprang up, because they had no depth of soil.
+6 But when the sun had risen, they were scorched; and because they had no root, they withered away.
+7 Others fell among the thorns, and the thorns came up and choked them out.
+8 And others fell on the good soil and *yielded a crop, some a hundredfold, some sixty, and some thirty.
+9 He who has ears, let him hear.”
+Matthew 13:1-9 (NASB)

 People who belong to a “Church” may or may not be authentic.
 With rampant spiritual immaturity coupled with bondage to entertainment, it can be hard to tell many “believers” from the lost.
 How can we tell if we are actually “in Christ?”
 Let’s start at the beginning by looking at salvation from our Lord’s perspective.